-(c) The actions detailed in this Section shall be supplemental to the development and maintenance of Constraint Management Plans (CMPs) as otherwise directed by the Protocols or Operating Guides.

-(4) ERCOT shall provide verbal notice of an Advisory to TOs and QSEs representing Resources through the TO and QSE Hotlines and shall post the message electronically to the ERCOT website.
+(3) ERCOT shall provide verbal notice of an Advisory to TOs and QSEs representing Resources through the TO and QSE Hotlines and shall post the message electronically to the ERCOT website.
 When an Advisory is issued, it does not place ERCOT in an Emergency Condition.
 QSEs shall notify, as appropriate, their represented QSEs, Resources, REPs and LSEs of Advisories.
 TOs should notify, as appropriate, their represented TSPs and DSPs of Advisories.